Milkywire/slack-pr-actions/README.md

 repositoryName #pullRequestNumber title
 ```

-and links to the PR
+and links to the PR in Github

 ## Environment variables